andrew1421lee/remindme/README.md

 for g in groupy.Group.list().filter(name__contains='me'):
 ```

-## Android Companion App
+## Flexibility
+RemindMe uses a simple universal file that can be created in nearly any language.
+Just as a proof of concept, I included two examples:

-RemindMe comes with a barebones Android app that can generate csv files on the fly.
-It can also share the file using Android's robust share menu.
+A barebones Android app that can update event files on the fly.
+It can share the file using Android's robust share menu.
 It was made using MIT App Inventor

+A barebones Windows GUI that can also update event files.
+It was made in Visual Basic

 ##TODO